ZhongkuiMa/propdag/README.md

 ### 🔑 Key Implementations

-- **Breadth-First Search (BFS) for topological ordering**: Ensures proper processing order while minimizing cached intermediate results, important for networks with different dimensional layers.
+- **Topological ordering with BFS (Breadth-first Search) and DFS (Depth-first Search)**: Ensures proper processing order while minimizing cached intermediate results, important for networks with different dimensional layers.
+You can choose between BFS and DFS based on your needs.
 - **Forward and Backward Propagation**: Supports both forward and backward bound propagation with clean, modular implementation for DAG structures.
 - **Abstract Base Classes**: Provides template classes that can be easily extended for custom implementations.